Chair – Richard Cotter

 Carol Long is a past chairperson and current vice chairperson of Wexford Drama Group and has been involved with the Group for over ten years.
 She has been involved backstage doing props, stage managing and directing.
 She has directed the groups last three productions during the Wexford Opera festival.
 She has been a member of Wordplay Writers and Actors Studio since the beginning and has had some of her own plays produced and has directed numerous times for them.
 In February 2018 she wrote a ten-minute play and directed a play for the 24-hour challenge which took place in the National Opera house.
 She co-ordinates and produced four new one act plays by local female writers, with female cast and local well-known female directors in 2016.
 This is her second year with Wexford Literary festival committee and she is delighted to be a judge again on their short play competition.
 She is an ardent supporter of new writing and would like to see ways for it to be more widely produced and acknowledged.
 “Being part of the play-writing competition in the festival is a joy, seeing the number of talented playwrights that are in this country and afar”.
 Carol is passionate about drama and play-writing and won a DLI scholarship in directing, from Wexford County Council in 2017.
 She has since gone back to do another directing course.

-Head Librarian of Enniscorthy Library, Jarlath joined Wexford Literary Festival in its second year and was Chairman in 2015.
+Head Librarian of Enniscorthy Library, Jarlath was a member of Focal and was Chairman in 2015.
 He authored an historical book Wexford Then & Now (2013) and, due to his heavy work schedule, is focusing his energy into creating and leading the Wexford Literary Festival’s Children’s Events.